 The largest UK university engineering building in the birthplace of the Industrial Revolution.

-Welcome to your new home of engineering and material science.
-Within the walls of this new campus, you will be able to enjoy innovative learning spaces and modern facilities that will enhance your university experience, in time for our full opening in September 2022.
+Welcome to your new home of engineering and materials.
+Within the walls of this new campus, you will be able to enjoy innovative learning spaces and modern facilities that will enhance your university experience.

 Meet the architect